matuteiglesias/journal/content/Dev/2023-12-23_Refactored_and_Enhanced_Python_Code_for_Economic_D.md

 ### Session Goal
-The session aimed to refactor and enhance [[Python]] code for economic [[data analysis]], focusing on improving readability, efficiency, and alignment with economic principles.
+The session aimed to refactor and enhance [[Python]] code for economic data analysis, focusing on improving readability, efficiency, and alignment with economic principles.

 ### Key Activities
-- Refactored [[Python]] code for [[data analysis]], enhancing readability and efficiency with better comments and variable naming.
+- Refactored [[Python]] code for data analysis, enhancing readability and efficiency with better comments and variable naming.
 - Resolved a `ValueError` during DataFrame merge by addressing column name conflicts.
 - Enhanced code for analyzing covariance terms in economic data, improving clarity and significance.
 - Improved visualization techniques for standardized covariance errors using [[Matplotlib]].
-- Modularized plotting logic and [[data processing]] functions to enhance maintainability and readability.
+- Modularized plotting logic and data processing functions to enhance maintainability and readability.
-- Proposed a structured notebook outline for [[data analysis]], covering sections from introduction to conclusion.
+- Proposed a structured notebook outline for data analysis, covering sections from introduction to conclusion.
-- Developed a framework for sales [[data analysis]], including preprocessing and quantile analysis.
+- Developed a framework for sales data analysis, including preprocessing and quantile analysis.
 - Explored microshocks and macro variability in economic systems, focusing on risk management and market volatility.

 ### Achievements